MV Royal Iris of the Mersey: MV Royal Iris of the Mersey

 Since her major refit in 2001, ongoing maintenance has been completed, including refurbishments to her saloons and the replacement of the timber decking on the top deck.

 Incidents

 The vessel has been involved in other incidents aside from the collision with Bidston.
 She had a complete engine failure due to a faulty fuel pump and had to anchor in the river when she was brand new.

-On 10 July 2016, she unfortunately struck an underwater obstruction and took on water whilst waiting for another vessel to leave the entrance to the Manchester Ship Canal.
+On 10 July 2016, she struck an underwater obstruction and took on water whilst waiting for another vessel to leave the entrance to the Manchester Ship Canal.
 All 75 passengers and crew were safely evacuated from the ship on to the dredger Deo Gloria.

 In popular culture

 The Mountwood was used in the film Ferry Cross The Mersey, a musical named after the Gerry & The Pacemakers song.
 It also appeared in the opening titles for the television series, The Liver Birds.